DataDog/datadog-agent/docs/beta/known_issues.md

 ## Checks

-The Docker and Kubernetes checks do not work properly.
-Do not use them or rely upon them.
+The Docker and Kubernetes are being rewritten in go to take advantage to the new internal architecture of the agent.
+Therefore the python version won't work within Agent 6.
+The rewrite is not yet finished, however.

 Some methods in the `AgentCheck` class are not yet implemented.
 These include: